tomsWebConsulting/twcsl/v7.1/Section/Gallery/Gallery Section Text Block Overlay/README.md

     For [Classic Editor][8] only use line blocks to keep text blocks from collapsing together.

-* Add a gallery section to a page.
+* Add a gallery section to a Page.

   * Add the gallery section just before the previous section you created.